jeckman/wpbook/README.txt

 == To Do ==
 (Roughly in order of priority)
-* Leverage Facebook API for posting notifications to stream when a new blog post is published
 * Leverage Facebook API to publish notifications to stream when user leaves a comment (comment poster's stream and users streams)
 * Threaded comments.
 (If user has them enabled - requires WP 2.7.x)
-* Require PHP5, wrap update of profile boxes and notifications in a try-catch block to avoid uncaught exceptions
+* Error handling - do something with the FB exceptions caught Probably use set_transient to show - will require WP 2.8 or greater
 * Prep for WordPress 3.0 and merge with WPMU
-* Update instructions in readme to match new options available in 1.3
+* Update instructions in readme to match new options available
 * Deal with non-standard front pages (where user has set a static page in WordPress options) - right now these configurations aren't really supported, and I'm not sure what support will mean - just listing posts and pages?
 (That actually works now if you just use your wordpress home url as your canvas callback)
-* Enable pages for things like cateories and tags, and enable links to those pages from the header/footer of the post
+* Enable pages for things like categories and tags, and enable links to those pages from the header/footer of the post